Planning your project

 Q. I’m interested in participating in the tax credit program for a specific project, but I don’t yet own the building.
 Can I start the application process?

-A. You do NOT need to own the property in order to submit a Part 1/Part A, as long as the property owner has consented in writing to your application.
+A. Yes, you may.
+You do NOT need to own the property in order to submit a Part 1/Part A, as long as the property owner has consented in writing to your application.

 Q. I have questions about the general eligibility of my project for the program(s).
 Who should I contact?

 A. The state and federal preservation tax credit programs are administered by the Division of Architecture.
-You may call the tax credit programs’ administrative specialist, Nick Barrett, at 512.475.0129 for additional information or to be directed to one of the tax credit project reviewers.
+You may call the tax credit programs’ administrative specialist, Andreea Flores, at 512.475.0129 for additional information or to be directed to one of the tax credit project reviewers.

-A. Questions about completing, submitting, and processing applications should be directed to administrative specialist Nick Barrett at 512.475.0129.
+A. Questions about completing, submitting, and processing applications should be directed to our administrative specialist, Andreea Flores, at 512.475.0129.
 Also check How To Submit as well as our online application guide.

 A. Historic eligibility and designation questions should be directed to Judy George-Garza, National Register staff in the History Programs Division at 512.463.8452.
 Greg Smith is the National Register Program Coordinator.